 You can create an Instant Database Input Form Mask either manually or automatically:

 •Automatically, via Mask Maker: Mask Maker will scan one, several or an entire folder's worth of documents for variables.
 It will put those variables onto a screen where you can edit, rearrange and save out as a Mask.
-Read more about Mask Maker on the next section of this Manual.
+Read more about Mask Maker in the next section of this Manual.

 •Automatically, alt.2: Open or create a document that contains many variables.
-Display the Instant Database screen <Alt-D> and then hit the blue Scan button in the lower left hand corner of the IDB screen.
+Display the Instant Database screen with <Alt-D> and then hit the Scan button in the lower left hand corner of the IDB screen.
 Pathagoras will locate all bracketed variables and display them as Document Variables in the left column.
 Save.

-Save often: Save the Input Form Mask by clicking the "Add New" (the first time you save) or "Save" buttons in the “Input Form Masks" section in the upper left hand corner of the Instant Database screen.
-(Figure 1, below.)
-If you are saving the mask for the first time, provide an appropriate name that reflects the ‘genre’ or subject matter of the documents in which you will be using these variables.
+Save often: Save the Input Form Mask by clicking the "Add New" (the first time you save) or "Save" buttons in the “Input Form Masks" section in the upper left hand corner of the Instant Database screen. (image below.)
+If you are saving the Mask for the first time, provide an appropriate name that reflects the ‘genre’ or subject matter of the documents in which you will be using these variables.
 E.g., “Estate Planning” or “Proposals” or “Litigation,” etc. See discussion on ‘genre’ below.

 Click the Masks|Save button to save your new (or updated) mask.